-All Allocation Permit applications shall also include a completed residential or non-residential scoring matrix attached hereto as Exhibit B and Exhibit C. Proposed projects can gain bonus points for positive community impacts by the applicant offering to commit to items listed on the matrix as part of a development proposal.
+All Allocation Permit applications shall also include a completed mixed use or nonresidential scoring matrix attached hereto as Exhibit B and Exhibit C. Proposed projects can gain bonus points for positive community impacts by the applicant offering to commit to items listed on the matrix as part of a development proposal.
 The matrix also includes a subtraction of points for negative community impacts.
 It shall be the responsibility of the applicant to provide evidence of all points claimed in the matrix.
 This evidence can be included as part of the project's preliminary site plan or preliminary plat submittal or with supplemental information.
-The City's Planning Department will review the submitted matrix.
+The City's Planning Departmentwill review the submitted matrix.
 The Planning Director shall have the final authority to approve, approve with modifications or reject the matrix.

-The scoring matrix shall be the primary factor in ranking projects described in Section IV.C and IV.D although in some circumstances, sewer demand impacts, project phasing and project commencement timing may play a role in the decision-making process.
+The scoring matrix shall be the primary factor in ranking mixed use and non-residential projects described in Section IV.C and IV.D although in some circumstances, sewer demand impacts, project phasing and project commencement timing may play a role in the decision-making process.
 Two or more scoring matrices with the same score shall be ranked first by the date in which a preliminary plat or preliminary site plan is approved by the City and second in order of the Allocation Permit application submittal dates.
 Scoring matrix ties are the only situation where the time and date of any permit application or plan/plat approval shall apply to an Allocation Permit decision.

 Applications for Allocation Permits may be submitted to the City's Planning Department at any time however specific deadlines for consideration of the applications and corresponding review schedules will be established by the Planning Department.
-All applications submitted after the adoption of this policy shall automatically be placed on the waiting list described in Section IV.D.
+All applications submitted after the adoption of this policy shall automatically be placed on the wait list described in Section IV.D.

-- B. Projects described in Section IV.A and IV.B are exempt from submitting a written application for wastewater treatment capacity allocation, but an Allocation Permit and in some cases a corresponding fully executed Development Agreement shall be issued by the City prior to construction commencing.
-Notwithstanding the above, infill projects shall be required to submit a written application in that there may be more projects than available capacity as described in Section IV.B.5. - C. In accordance with the Allocation Agreement, every six (6) months the updated wastewater treatment capacity available to the City from WSACC will be reconciled with a list of projects that have applied for but have not yet received an Allocation Permit.
-At this time the City will consider allocating some or all of its then available wastewater treatment capacity to strategic reserve projects described in Section IV.B and to those competing projects described in Section IV.D based on the scoring matrix.
+B. Projects described in Section IV.A and IV.B are exempt from submitting a written application for wastewater treatment capacity allocation, but an Allocation Permit and in some cases a corresponding fully executed Development Agreement or Infrastructure Reimbursement Agreement shall be issued by the City prior to construction commencing.
+Notwithstanding the above, infill projects shall be required to submit a written application in that there may be more projects than available capacity as described in Section IV.B.5.

+C. In accordance with the Allocation Agreement, every six (6) months the updated wastewater treatment capacity available to the City from WSACC will be reconciled with a list of projects that have applied for but have not yet received an Allocation Permit.
+At this time the City will consider allocating some or all of its then available wastewater treatment capacity to strategic reserve projects described in Section IV.B and to those competing projects described in Section IV.D based on the wait list as described on the current Exhibit A adopted by City Council.
 There is no guarantee of any project receiving an Allocation Permit.